Crochet Baby Cocoon Free Pattern – Raspberry Stitch

-Here’s a free crochet pattern for a textured baby cocoon using the raspberry stitch.
+Here's a free crochet baby cocoon pattern that uses the raspberry stitch, which gives it an incredible texture and look.
 The colors used here are perfect for a baby boy, but they can be changed for a girl, too.
 I love the scalloped pattern that the raspberry stitch makes!

 I’m so pleased with how my newest baby cocoon pattern turned out – the colors are gorgeous and it’s so incredibly soft with a 50% wool and 50% acrylic blend.
 And the raspberry stitch is so easy to work and makes a beautiful pattern when you change colors often.
 This will look so good in pictures once our baby arrives!
 I learned the raspberry stitch from this video - it’s a single crochet, double crochet, single crochet worked into one space.